apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Query Database Authentication

 Authenticates a user by comparing the user password (which can be encoded with a password encoder) against the password on record determined by a configurable database query.
 Database settings for this feature are available [here](Configuration-Properties-Common.html#database-settings) under the configuration key `cas.authn.jdbc.query[0]`.
 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.jdbc.query[0]`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.jdbc.query[0]`.

 ```properties
 # cas.authn.jdbc.query[0].credentialCriteria=